EvilMayorOfTown/Red-State-Blue-State/README.md

   republican.png - republican logo stencil.

 The headlinescrape and makecloud scripts are run daily through cron or the windows task scheduler.
+I have also included sample data and images generated therefrom.